theoutlander/jest-dashboard/README.md

 ![image](https://user-images.githubusercontent.com/749084/34291652-0ffb9582-e6b2-11e7-9a9f-946524afaedd.png)

-While that is helpful, it can get quite hard to parse through the noise. jest-dashboard simplifies cutting through the noise and bubbling up relevant information.
+While that is helpful, it can get quite hard to parse through the noise.
+The **jest-dashboard** simplifies this.

 ![image](https://user-images.githubusercontent.com/749084/34291630-f81399a6-e6b1-11e7-8497-a232694827bb.png)